- High-quality beagle canine PBMCs, a commonly-used dog breed in research

 Application Summary for Beagle Canine PBMCs

 Beagle canine PBMCs can be used for a wide variety of immunology-based applications.
-In-vitro immunoassays, such as proliferation assays are routinely performed using these cells.
-In addition, beagle canine PBMCs are used in ex-vivo applications, such as cell population characterization.
+In-vitro immunoassays, such as proliferation and cytotoxicity assays are routinely performed using these cells.
+In addition, beagle canine PBMCs are used in ex-vivo applications, such as cell population characterization based on immunophenotyping.
 Finally, beagle canine PBMCs are a good source of cells to test cross-reactivity of test molecules across a range of animals.

 Isolation of PBMCs